Expressivity of Neural Networks with Random Weights and Learned Biases: Mathematical Proofs

 For $t=1$, $\varepsilon = \sum_{t'=0}^{t-1}K_F^{t'} \varepsilon$.
 We thus make the induction hypothesis that $\norm{\hat{z}_t - z_t} < \sum_{t'=0}^{t-1}K_F^{t'} \varepsilon$ and that $[\hat{z}_t \:\: x_t]^\top\in \domain_{zx}$.
 If $T=1$ we are finished.
 If $T > 1$ we assume $1 < t < T$ and use this hypothesis to prove the induction step:

 Because $\frac{c}{T}\leq c$, $[\hat{z}_{t+1} \:\: x_{t+1}]^\top\in \domain_{zx}$.
 Then

 While we have approximated the dynamical system it is not yet in the standard rate-style RNN form.
-However, we can obtain the rate form by changing from tracking $\hat{z}$ to a different dynamical variable: $r_t \in \R^\n$.
-Because $A$ is assumed to be maximum rank, we can find a minimal norm $r_0 \in \R^\n$ such that $z_0 = Ar_0$, and $\norm{r_0} \leq r'$ for any $r'$ that also satisfies $z_0 = Ar'$.
-Take this as the initial value for an RNN with dynamics:
+However, we can obtain the rate form by changing from tracking $\hat{z}$ to a different dynamical variable, $r_t\in\R^n$, that satisfies $\hat{z}_t = Ar_t$.
+We will make a brief detour to characterize this variable.